 Divide and conquer

 Separate the loot into candy, chocolate, and chips.
-The chocolate and chips can be shared with the entire family, and the candies can be stashed away until Christmas and then used to decorate a gingerbread house.
+The chocolate and chips can be shared with the entire family, and the candies can be stashed away until Christmas and then used to decorate a gingerbread house or make candy bark.

 Now we want to know: how do you handle the Halloween candy roll-out?
 Do you have an agreed-upon plan ahead of time?
 Let us know!